wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 - **Jobs**
 	- A student who works a Job gains 5 gp at the start of each week that they hold the Job.
 If a student quits during the academic year, they stop earning this money at the end of the week in which they quit.
 	- While a character works a Job, they gain a positive or negative Relationship Point (the player’s choice) with one student NPC at that Job.
 This represents a coworker with whom the character is often scheduled and with whom they can easily form a connection.
-- **Campus and NPC Events**
-	- The book encourages the DM to weave in campus events, from magical pranks to festive celebrations.
-	- Events provide opportunities for characters to roleplay, engage with NPCs, and further their goals.
-	- The campaign includes a diverse cast of NPC students and professors, each with unique personalities and quirks.
-I will be using a card-based system to select which NPCs are present in various locations as needed.

 ##### Miscellany